Adolescent and adult parrots get hormonal. Yep. That's the way it is.

 - Allowing Your Bird To Nest

-When all of the conditions are just right a birds hormones begin to flow.
+When all of these conditions are happening, a birds hormones begin to flow.
 Its not natural for a bird to be in a hormonal state all of the time.
 In fact, constantly being in a hormonal state wears down the body and causes a lot of health problems.

 How To Manage Hormonal Behavior In Parrots

-Now that you know what conditions cause a bird to "go into heat" so to speak, you can manipulate your home environment to manage "hormonal behavior."
+Now that you know what conditions cause a bird to "go into season," so to speak, you can manipulate your home environment to manage "hormonal behavior."

 Follow our series to learn how you may be inducing year round hormonal behavior in your bird simply due to it's unique body structure.
 We offer essential tips on how to offer your bird the appropriate environment and interaction it needs without turning your bird into a hormonal, aggressive family member.